nasa/cumulus-orca/tasks/copy_to_archive_adapter/README.md

 The `copy_to_archive` module is meant to be deployed as a lambda function that takes a Cumulus message, extracts a list of files, and copies those files from their current storage location into an ORCA archive bucket.
 It also sends additional metadata attributes to metadata SQS queue needed for Cumulus reconciliation.

+This lambda calls copy_to_archive synchronously, returning results and raising errors as appropriate.
+This provides an injection seam to contact the ORCA managed copy_to_archive lambda with ORCA's formatting.

 ## Exclude files by extension.